Twins vs. Orioles Player Props Betting Odds

-Bookmakers have set player props for Byron Buxton, Adley Rutschman and others when the Minnesota Twins host the Baltimore Orioles at Target Field on Friday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds for Byron Buxton, Adley Rutschman and others in the Minnesota Twins-Baltimore Orioles matchup at Target Field on Saturday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!